Up to 15% off Bosch, Neff & Siemens + 50% off kitchens Book now.

 On the flip side, a design contrast gives your kitchen a point of difference and can add interest and intrigue to an otherwise one-dimensional narrative.
 In simple terms, contrasting colours or materials help to make your kitchen unique and personalised to you.

-For large kitchens where you’re worried about the space looking bare or unfinished, high-contrast kitchen flooring ideas could be the best way to elevate your kitchen design.
+For large and open plan kitchens where you’re worried about the space looking bare or unfinished, high-contrast kitchen flooring ideas could be the best way to elevate your kitchen design.

 Book a design appointment